-The decommissioning phase works will be completed to approved standards, which include specified materials, standards, specifications and codes of practice.
-This decommissioning plan has considered environmental issues and this is enhanced by the works proposals as part of decommissioning.
+In so far as they have been completed to date, or are to be further completed in future, the construction phase works are designed to approved standards, which include specified materials, standards, specifications and codes of practice.
+The design of the project has considered environmental issues and this is enhanced by the works proposals.